-- The Spinoff has no effect on Plan A's 2020 premium obligation.
-That means: - Due Date: October 15, 2020. - Flat-rate Premium: Based on the participant count as of December 31, 2019.
-There is no adjustment for participants who are spun off later in the year. - Variable-rate Premium: Unfunded Vested Benefits are: - Measured as of January 1, 2020.
-There is no adjustment for the assets and/or liabilities that are spun off later in the year. - Determined using the Alternative Premium Funding Target unless the Plan makes a timely election to revoke the prior election (as part of its 2020 filing). - Plan B is subject to special rules because it is a New Plan.
-For example: - Due date: April 15, 2021 (i.e., the 15th day of the 10th full calendar month after July 1, 2020). - Flat-rate Premium: Based on the participant count on July 1, 2020.
-The fact that some of these participants may have been included in the participant count for Plan A's 2020 Flat-rate Premium has no bearing on Plan B's Flat-rate Premium. - Variable-rate Premium: Unfunded Vested Benefits are: - Measured on the same date used to determine funding requirements for Plan B's first (short) plan year. - o Determined using the Standard Premium Funding Target unless the Plan makes a timely election to use the Alternative Premium Funding Target (as part of its 2020 filing).
+- The Spinoff has no effect on Plan A's 2021 premium obligation.
+That means: - Due Date: October 15, 2021. - Flat-rate Premium: Based on the Participant count as of December 31, 2020.
+There is no adjustment for Participants who are spun off later in the year. - Variable-rate Premium: Unfunded Vested Benefits are: - Measured as of January 1, 2021.
+There is no adjustment for the assets and/or liabilities that are spun off later in the year. - Determined using the Alternative Premium Funding Target unless the Plan makes a timely election to revoke the prior election (as part of its 2021 filing). - Plan B is subject to special rules because it is a New Plan.
+For example: - Due date: April 15, 2022 (i.e., the 15th day of the 10th full calendar month after July 1, 2021). - Flat-rate Premium: Based on the Participant count on July 1, 2021.
+The fact that some of these Participants may have been included in the Participant count for Plan A's 2021 Flat-rate Premium has no bearing on Plan B's Flat-rate Premium. - Variable-rate Premium: Unfunded Vested Benefits are: - Measured on the same date used to determine funding requirements for Plan B's first (short) plan year.

-- Proration: Because the first plan year is a Short Plan Year and the plan was created as the result of a Spinoff, the 2020 premium is prorated.
-There are six months in the Short Plan Year (July 1, 2020 December 31, 2020), so the plan owes 50% (i.e., 6/12) of the otherwise determined premium.
+- Determined using the Standard Premium Funding Target unless the Plan makes a timely election to use the Alternative Premium Funding Target (as part of its 2021 filing). - Proration: Because the first plan year is a Short Plan Year and the plan was created as the result of a Spinoff, the 2021 premium is prorated.
+There are six months in the Short Plan Year (July 1, 2021 December 31, 2021), so the plan owes 50% (i.e., 6/12) of the otherwise determined premium.
 Note that for proration purposes, a partial month is treated as a full month.
-So, had the Spinoff had occurred on July 25th instead of July 1st, the result would be the same. - Reporting on Comprehensive Premium Filing Plan A reports the Spinoff in the "Transfers to other plans" item.
-Plan B reports the Spinoff in the "Transfers from other plans" item.
+So, had the Spinoff had occurred on July 25th instead of July 1st, the result would be the same. - Reporting on Comprehensive Premium Filing: - Plan A checks the "Transferor Plan" box (item 14a), the "Spinoff to/from another plan" box for the type of transfer question (item 14c).
+The De Minimis question (item 14e) is left blank because the transfer did not occur at the beginning of Plan A's plan year. - Plan B checks the "Transferee Plan" box (item 14a), the "Spinoff to/from another plan" box for the type of transfer question (item 14c).
+The De Minimis question (item 14e) is left blank because Plan B is a New Plan

 Example 3 (Mid-year Spinoff to a pre-existing plan) - Plans A and B are both calendar year plans.
 Both plans made an election in 2017 to use the Alternative Premium Funding Target that is still in effect.
-On July 1, 2020, Plan A spun off assets and liabilities for participants in Location XYZ to Plan B.
+On July 1, 2021, Plan A spun off assets and liabilities for Participants in Location XYZ to Plan B.